 - Tell us if you move to a new address.

-We would strongly recommend that you seek independent financial advice before you change your mortgage arrangements.
+We would strongly recommend that you seek financial advice before you change your mortgage arrangements.

 Costs and charges